-The Group's ABC Policy provides guidance to its personnel concerning methods in dealing with improper solicitation, bribery and other corrupt activities that may arise in its business affairs.
-This policy acts as a legal defense for the Group against any criminal liabilities in case of any corrupt practices of its employees and/or any person associated with the Group.
+The CIH Group's ABC Policy provides guidance to its personnel concerning methods in dealing with improper solicitation, bribery and other corrupt activities that may arise in its business affairs.
+This policy acts as a legal defence for CIH Group against any criminal liabilities in case of any corrupt practices of its employees and/or any person associated with the CIH group.